steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 Tips:

-- It does have an annoying habit of renaming element IDs and the CSS styles in CSS, so be careful!
+- It does have an annoying habit of renaming element IDs and the CSS styles, so be careful!
 - It will delete the javascript code from the file, so use my [Code Transfer Tool](helpers/svg-code-transplant.html) to copy it back.

 <style>